No items found.

 • Scripting → Programming workspace for writing scripts.

-In "Layout" workspace we can see diferent Editors:
+In "Layout" workspace we can see diferent editors:

 Yellow → 3D Viewport